-We chose to test our method for the city of Brașov, Romania, one of the major cities in Transilvania and the biggest in the centre region of Romania.
-Brașov is one of the most important economic, cultural and sports centres in the country, being a significant tourist destination and a historic city with numerous tourist attractions, such as: the Black Church, First Romanian School, Saint Nicholas Church, Șchei’s Gate, Catherine’s Gate, the Citadel, a.o.
-As a tourist destination, Brașov has experienced in the past years an increasing trend in the number of tourists.
+We have chosen to test our method for the city of Brașov, Romania, one of the major cities in Transilvania and the biggest in the centre region of Romania.
+Brașov is one of the most important economic, cultural and sports centers in the country, being a significant tourist destination and a historic city, with numerous tourist attractions, such as: the Black Church, the First Romanian School, Saint Nicholas Church, Șchei’s Gate, Catherine’s Gate, the Citadel, a.o.
+As a tourist destination, Brașov has experienced in the past years an increasing trend as regards the number of tourists.

-However, the current situation has seriously affected the tourist industry in Brașov, especially in the period March-May 2020, when the tourism dropped close to zero as a result of the lock-downs caused by Covid-19.
+However, the current situation has seriously affected the tourist industry in Brașov, especially in the period March-May 2020, when the tourism dropped close to zero as a result of the lock-down caused by Covid-19.

+Like many places around the world, Brasov has been greatly affected by the Covid-19 pandemic.
+The decrease in the number of tourists has been significant as can be seen from Figure \ref{Covid-ef}.
+The graph in Figure \ref{Covid-ef} is based on data from \cite{ins}, extracted from the database TUR104H.

 For a comparative study on the attractivity of Brasov before and during the pandemic see \cite{Pacurar}.

 We believe that in order to face the current situation and revive tourism, new innovative methods must be identified and employed to transform the tourist offer, according to the changes in the hierarchy of the motivational elements that determine people to visit a certain destination (safety rules and other measures imposed by authorities to prevent the spread of the SARS-CoV-2 virus are the priority now).